“Two souls dwell, alas, in my breast’ (Faust I)

 The two identities of man

 Recognising the split nature of the human soul is crucial for success in life.
-A comparison with animal life shows that animal life is controlled exclusively by the programme of unconditional self-preservation: hunting, eating, resting, sleeping, reproducing, fighting against competitors.
+A comparison with animal life shows that animal life is controlled exclusively by the programme of unconditional self-preservation: hunting, eating, resting, sleeping, reproducing, defending territory against intruders, fighting against competitors.
 Animals only have this one behavioural control.
 For them, there is no conflict between good and evil, and consequently they have no free will to differentiate between them.
 Members of the lion pride are therefore unable to look after other lions outside their own pride.
 And their lifestyle is at the expense of others.
 The animals live exclusively according to this programme of survival, they cannot escape.
 For them, the purpose of their existence is their existence.

 Humans also live according to this programme.
 For 99% of them, the basic drive in their lives is also personal self-preservation, and if possible, as sufficient as possible.
 Thus, for most people, the unconscious purpose of their existence is their existence.

-However, in contrast to animals, humans generally have a second programme.
-It consists of devotion, dedication and the preservation of other people: its characteristic is to go beyond the framework of family, friendship and clan as well as that of the people, as shown in the parable of the Good Samaritan (Luke 10:29 ff.).
-This programme is that of true charity, which recognises all people as neighbours.
-The animal does not have this second programme.
+The only contrast to animals, however, is the second programme in humans.
+It consists of devotion, dedication and preservation of all people: its characteristic is to go beyond the framework of family, friendship and clan as well as that of the people.
+This is indicated in the parable of the Good Samaritan (Luke 10:29 ff.).
+Jesus reminds us of this much more clearly with his demand to love our enemies (Mt 5:44).
+This programme is that of true neighbourly love, which recognises all people as – spiritual (!) neighbours.

-– Judaism, Leviticus 19:18:
+– Judaism, Exodus 19:18:

-‘You shall love your neighbour as yourself…’.
+You shall love your neighbour as yourself…’.

 – Islam, Koran, Sura 41:34:

-“Repel evil with that which is better, then he with whom you live in enmity will become like an intimate
+Repel evil with what is better, then he with whom you live in enmity,

-friend and counsellor.”
+becomes like an intimate friend and counsellor.”

 – Hinduism, Bhagavad Gita, XIIIth canto:

-Verse 17: ‘The spirit of life dwells in every heart …’
+The spirit of life dwells in every heart …’ (verse 17)

-Verse 28: ‘He who understands him as the one whodoes not revile his self in the other self.
-Thus he walks the path to the heights.”
+“He who comprehends him as the indwelling of all, does not revile his self in the other

 – Buddhism, Dhammapada, verse 5: